givemepower8/Phaser3Practices/docs/COC.md

 In war, enemies have clan castle troop.
 For example, lower level TH has dragon, witch, valkyrie in common.
 Higher level has ice golems to again queen.
 If they are not dealt ahead of time, they cause serious trouble to the attacking troops.

-Check to see if any troop can reach the CC range, also check for holes.
+Check the client castle range to see if any troop can reach the CC range, also check for holes nearby.
 Send one archer or fast troop like hog rider can reach the clan castle range so the CC troop will come out, send another archer to attack the corner so the CC troop will go after the archer.
 When they are close, if slow CC troop like dragon, circle around with archers and use one poison on top of them.
-If fast troop like valkyrie, keep deploying one archer in the center of poison area so to keep the valkyrie inside the poison.
+As dragons deal splash damage, circling around the dragon is the key.
+Don't spent to much time using archers, using 6 wizard to circle the dragon inside the poisoned area.
+If any one wizard is destroyed, drop an new one.
+Double poison can help to damage the dragon.
+If fast troop like valkyrie, keep deploying one archer in the center of poison area so to keep the valkyrie inside the poison or use Pekka and wizard to destroy them.
+Witch cannot spawn skeleton in the poisoned area as skeletons has low HP.

 Poison spell is a must-have to take down the cc troops.